vachu/prime/README.md

 The "distant" future plan is to come up with a HTML5 client that consumes the WebService as well as the WebSocket server

+## More (Gory) Details
+The source has been restructured.
+The old and now almost defunct 'prime.go' uses the 'primelib/v1' package and the latest 'prime2.go' uses the 'primelib/v3'.  'primelib/defunt' was supposed to be 'primelib/v2' but something was not alright with it

+### Primelib/v3
+This package is greatly simplified from v1.
+It uses an internal array of a million primes (generated @ startup/init) to print primes and test input numbers for primality

 ## Enhancement Plans
 The PrimeLib would be served by:
 <ol>